 - Streamlined rules for the online lending marketplace.
 Federal and state regulations fail to address the constant change, diversity, and innovation in the marketplace.
-Federal and state policymakers should streamline lending laws across jurisdictions to protect their constituents and to account for the innovative lending market of today.
+Federal and state policymakers should streamline lending laws across jurisdictions to protect their constituents and to account for the innovative, digitized lending market of today.

 - Policymakers should promote industry best practices that protect consumers and small businesses while maximizing diversity and innovation in lending services.